£53 Find Cheap Flights from France to Ireland

 • What is the cheapest time of day to fly to Ireland?

-The cheapest time of day to fly to Ireland is generally at night, when retur flights cost £106 on average.
-Morning departures are around 6% more expensive than evening flights, on average.
-The most expensive time of day to fly to Ireland is generally in the morning, which is peak travel time and where the average cost of a ticket is £182.
+The cheapest time of day to fly to Ireland is generally at night, when retur flights cost £104 on average.
+The most expensive time of day to fly to Ireland is generally in the afternoon, which is peak travel time and where the average cost of a ticket is £177.

 Reviews of the top airlines flying from France to Ireland